openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 .. topic:: Create stack, check its details, then update and delete stack

-  Test checks that Heat can create, launch and delete stack.
+  The test verifies that the Heat service can create, launch, and delete a stack.

   Target component: Heat